serverlessworkflow/specification/specification.md

 </details>

-State data filters defines the states data input and data output filtering.
+State data filters can be used to filter the states data input and output.

-The state data filters inputPath is applied when the workflow transitions to the current state and it receives its data input.
+The state data filters `dataInputPath` expression is applied when the workflow transitions to the current state and it receives its data input.
 It filters this data input selecting parts of it (only the selected data is considered part of the states data during its execution).
-If inputPath is not defined, or it does not select any parts of the states data input, the states data input is not filtered.
+If `dataInputPath` is not defined, or it does not select any parts of the states data input, the states data input is not filtered.

-The state data filter outputPath is applied right before the state transitions to the next state defined.
+The state data filter `dataOutputPath` is applied right before the state transitions to the next state defined.
 It filters the states data output to be passed as data input to the transitioning state.
+If the current state is the workflow end state, the filtered states data output becomes the workflow data output.
-If outputPath is not defined, or it does not select any parts of the states data output, the states data output is not filtered.
+If `dataOutputPath` is not defined, or it does not select any parts of the states data output, the states data output is not filtered.

 Let's take a look at some examples of state filters.
-For our example the data input to our state is as follows:
+For our examples the data input to our state is as follows:

 ```json
 {